Chris Lawer - Founder

-Chris is the author of Co-Create Value in Health and Care Ecosystems: A Framework for Transformation (due for release in Autumn 2018), and the creator of Health Value Design®, Umio's acclaimed framework for driving health and care value and adaptation sustainably and at scale.
+Chris is the creator of the Umio Health Value Design® framework for driving health and care value and adaptation sustainably and at scale.

 Health Value Design® evolved from Chris's near thirty years of experience advancing needs-first innovation, co-creation, systemic design and customer-centred strategy.
 In this time, he has advised companies in a variety of industries and sectors throughout the world.
 These include pharmaceutical, medtech, health IT, automotive, consumer goods, financial services, materials, chemicals, transport and communications technology companies, as well as government, research and care provider organisations

 His broad experience of driving innovation through advanced front-end methods has given Chris a uniquely practical and powerful perspective on how organisations can advance value, and co-create the ecosystem capabilities needed to discover and sustain it, leading to improved patient and provider experiences and outcomes, at lower cost.